notaryproject/notaryproject.dev/content/en/docs/quickstart.md

 The digest of the supplied artifact is returned upon successful verification.

-## Reset
+## Cleanup

-To resetting the environment
+### Remove the notation configuration

-* Remove local keys, self-signed certificates and notation configurations
+To remove local keys, self-signed certificates, and notation configurations, remove the notation configuration directory.

-For linux user,
+For linux:

 ```console
 rm -r $HOME/.config/notation/
 ```

-For a Mac user
+For macOS:

 ```console
 rm -r $HOME/Library/Application Support/notation/
 ```

-For a Window user, delete the directory `C:\Users\<username>\AppData\Roaming\notation\`
+For Windows, delete the directory `C:\Users\<username>\AppData\Roaming\notation\`

-* Remove the local registry
+### Remove the registry

+To remove the registry running on your development computer:

 ```console
 docker rm -f $(docker ps -q)
 ```

-## What's Next

-Notation can do much more than what is discussed in the quick start.
-Learn more information from other sections of this site.